Rajesh-210/My-Profile/Interview_Prep_Rajesh.md

 - To extend LVM, first add storage to the volume group using pvcreate and vgextend, then increase logical volume size with lvextend, and finally resize the filesystem using resize2fs for ext4 or xfs_growfs for XFS.

-- These are Linux LVM (Logical Volume Manager) commands for expanding storage.
+hese are *Linux LVM (Logical Volume Manager)* commands for expanding storage.
 Here's what each does:

+---

-- The Big Picture: You're adding a new disk and growing a filesystem in 4 steps.
+*The Big Picture:* You're adding a new disk and growing a filesystem in 4 steps.

+---

-Step 1 — pvcreate /dev/sdb
+*Step 1 — pvcreate /dev/sdb*
-Marks the disk /dev/sdb as a Physical Volume (PV) so LVM can use it.
+Marks the disk /dev/sdb as a *Physical Volume* (PV) so LVM can use it.
 Think of it as "registering" the new disk with LVM.

+---

-Step 2 — vgextend my_vg /dev/sdb
+*Step 2 — vgextend my_vg /dev/sdb*
-Adds that new disk into an existing Volume Group named my_vg.
+Adds that new disk into an existing *Volume Group* named my_vg.
 A Volume Group is like a "pool" of storage made from one or more disks.

+---

-Step 3 — lvextend -L +10G /dev/my_vg/my_lv
+*Step 3 — lvextend -L +10G /dev/my_vg/my_lv*
-Grows the Logical Volume my_lv by 10GB, pulling that space from the Volume Group pool.
+Grows the *Logical Volume* my_lv by 10GB, pulling that space from the Volume Group pool.
 A Logical Volume is the virtual partition your OS actually uses.

+---

-Step 4 — Choose ONE of these depending on your filesystem: resize2fs /dev/my_vg/my_lv → for ext4/ext2/ext3 filesystems
+*Step 4 — Choose ONE of these depending on your filesystem:*

+- *resize2fs /dev/my_vg/my_lv* → for *ext4/ext2/ext3* filesystems
-xfs_growfs /mount/point → for XFS filesystems
+- *xfs_growfs /mount/point* → for *XFS* filesystems

 Both tell the filesystem "hey, your partition just got bigger, use the new space."

+---

+*Simple analogy:*
+> Imagine a water tank (my_vg).
+You add a new barrel (/dev/sdb) to the tank, then expand the pipe (my_lv) drawing from it, then tell the faucet (resize2fs/xfs_growfs) it can now pour more water.

+---

 ---